McCabe 'heartbroken' as Republic exit World Cup

 Last updated on .From the section Women's World Cup

-Republic of Ireland captain Katie McCabe said she was "heartbroken" after Canada recovered from a goal down to knock the Irish out of the World Cup.
+Republic of Ireland captain Katie McCabe said she was "heartbroken" after Canada recovered from a goal down to knock her side out of the World Cup.

 McCabe scored the Republic's first World Cup goal when her corner flew into the net after just four minutes.